This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Have you ever heard of mush?
+Or what about polenta?

-Growing up in Ohio we always gently fried it in butter and served it with maple syrup for dipping or drizzling.
+Growing up in Ohio, we always gently fried it in butter and served it with maple syrup for dipping or drizzling.

 I have always loved it because it’s the perfect pairing of sweet and savory and can be ready in just 20 minutes.

-What is fried cornmeal mush?
+What is fried mush?

-If you don’t like butter you can use bacon fat or your oil of choice.
+If you don’t like butter, you can use bacon fat or your oil of choice.

 It’s a very southern and midwest dish that takes me right back home with every single bite!

-Looking for a different but similar southern dish?
+Looking for a different but similar Southern dish?
 Try these easy grit cakes!

 How is mush different than polenta?